Free hit counters

 When it comes to nature photography, it's not only those exciting tales of high adventure that often accompany talent and skill for a fabulous result.
 If a picture is worth a thousand words, then a well-timed shot or well-framed one can say as much about you as a photographer.
 So, if you'd like to showcase one of your pictures here, free, for one calendar month with a bio or personal account, then this page is for you.

 Special announcements or simple hellos.
-Place your message, or link here as part of your PotM agreement.
-With no places left for 2024, the PotM Calendar is now closed until December 18th.
+Place your message or link here as part of your PotM agreement.
+With 11 places left for 2025, the PotM Calendar is now closed until January 18th.
 To learn more about posting news, comments and events under a PotM agreement, see our Terms of Use page, where you can submit your photo (along with your story) during the last two weeks of every month.

 Ads